In late August I stumbled across a Facebook post from Live It, Do it! that caught my interest: Sugar Free September.

 Yes, cynics might say that it’s simply sugar’s moment.
 Saturated fat has certainly done it’s time in the spotlight thanks to the Low-Fat Police.
 Gluten-free and Low GI, yup, they’ve had more moments of glory than you can poke a stick at, so, surely, it must be sugar’s turn?
 Maybe.
 But the science behind the ‘stuff’ doing the rounds in the media is incredibly thought provoking and in recently months it’s had me seriously reviewing how much sugar we’ve been consuming in our family.
 So, when Sugar Free September came along, I figured this was the kick up the bum we needed.
 I was also curious: I’ve been following the Weight Watchers programme on and off for 20 years.
 I’m exhausted with it.
 I’m sick of the plan, the concept and frankly, given my jeans don’t fit on a frequent basis, an intelligent person would suggest it’s not working and advise me to try something different.
 Yes, Weight Watchers has worked for me in the past: But I always put back on what I lose.
 So I was up for culling refined sugar from our diet.

 What was our zero sugar approach for September?
-In addition to eating no refined sugar, we also seriously reduced our carb and fruit intake (Weight Watchers taught me to fill up on fruit because it was ‘free’ in points, but I used to eat a sh*tload of fruit and remain hungry).
+In addition to eating no refined sugar and Sugar Free Drinks, we also seriously reduced our carb and fruit intake (Weight Watchers taught me to fill up on fruit because it was ‘free’ in points, but I used to eat a sh*tload of fruit and remain hungry).
 Also we said “no thanks” to any food that had more than 5g of sugar per 100g.
 We also avoided foods that ended in ‘ose’ (glucose, sucrose, fructose, lactose, maltose; These are all forms of sugar).

 Just over a month down the track, we’ve been really surprised, no, amazed, by the side effects.
 Here’s what I personally experienced: